-20-8 20-81 Pl Normal/ Inverse Control Opt ion: Function: [0] Normal Causes the frequency converter's output frequency to decrease when the feedback is greater than the setpoint reference.
+20 20-81 Pl Normal/ Inverse Control Op otion: Function: [0] Normal Causes the adjustable frequency drive's output frequency to decrease when the feedback is greater than the setpoint reference.
 This is common for pressure-controlled supply fan and pump applications.
-[1] Inverse Causes the frequency converter's output frequency to increase when the feedback is greater than the setpoint reference.
+[1] Inverse Causes the adjustable frequency drive's output frequency to increase when the feedback is greater than the setpoint reference.
 This is common for temperature-controlled cooling applications, such as cooling towers.

 20-83 20-83 PI Start Speed [Hz]

-Range: Function:
+Range e: Function:

-0 Hz [0 - 200.0 Enter the motor speed to be attained as a

-Hz] start signal for commencement of PI control.

-Upon power up, the frequency converter

-operates using speed open loop control.

-When the Process PI start speed is reached,

-the frequency converter will change to PI
+0 Hz [0 - 200.0 Hz] Enter the motor speed to be attained as a start signal for commencement of PI control.
+Upon power-up, the adjustable frequency drive operates using speed open-loop control.
+When the Process PI start speed is reached, the adjustable frequency drive will change to PI control.

-control.